Close Menu

 Can I visit Machu Picchu on Christmas Day?

 Yes, Machu Picchu is open on Christmas Day, but you may need to book your tickets and tours in advance to ensure availability.
 Some tourist infrastructure may have limited hours or be closed, so plan accordingly.
-(See Also: Is December Good Time To Visit Arunachal Pradesh?
-Discover)
+(See Also: What Time Is Best to Visit Australia – Peak Season Secrets)

 What should I pack for my trip to Machu Picchu in December?